Ko Samui: Name

+Government

 The first local government on Samui island was established in 1956 with the sanitary district Ko Samui, which however only covered the area around the settlement.
 In 1963 it was enlarged to cover the entirety of Samui and Pha-Nga islands, which at that time were still in the same district.
 In 1973, the area of the Ko Pha-Ngan District became a separate sanitary district.
 Since 1981, the sanitary district covers the area of the whole district.

 Like all sanitary districts, Ko Samui became a subdistrict municipality (thesaban tambon) in 1999.